chef-boneyard/chef-web-docs-2016/includes_test_kitchen/includes_test_kitchen.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use |kitchen| to automatically test cookbook data across any combination of platforms and test suites:
+Use `Kitchen <http://kitchen.ci>`_  to automatically test cookbook data across any combination of platforms and test suites:

 * Defined in a |kitchen yml| file
 * Uses a driver plugin architecture